China rejects N.Korean crimes report, hits chance of prosecution

 China, as a member of the U.N.
 Security Council, would have the power to veto any move to refer North Korea to the Hague-based ICC.
 Diplomats had already warned China was likely to object to the report, which also criticised Beijing for its treatment of North Korean defectors.

-"Contending with the scourges of Nazism, apartheid, the Khmer Rouge and other affronts required courage by great nations and ordinary human beings alike," he said.
+"Contending with the scourges of Nazism, apartheid, the Khmer Rouge and other affronts required courage by great nations and ordinary human beings alike," Kirby said.

 "It is now your solemn duty to address the scourge of human rights violations and crimes against humanity in the Democratic People's Republic of Korea."

-Kirby said the findings were unequivocal, and demanded closure of political prison camps believed to hold up to 120,000 people, many suffering "starvation and mistreatment".
+Kirby said the team's findings, based on testimony from hundreds of victims, defectors and witnesses, were unequivocal, and demanded closure of political prison camps believed to hold up to 120,000 people.

-"They are required to live on rodents, and on particular kinds of grass if they can get it, on lizards and other sources of protein.
-The numbers who die of starvation is very high."

 But Chen said the report was based on information and interviews collected outside the country, without first hand information.
 "The question then arises: can such an inquiry be truly credible?"

-Shin Dong Hyuk, a North Korean born in a political prison camp who escaped after his mother and brother were executed, told Reuters he had expected China to reject the report.
+Shin Dong Hyuk, a North Korean born in a political prison camp who esaped after his mother and brother were publicly executed, told Reuters he had expected China to reject the report.

 But the "big purpose" of establishing the inquiry was to get the report discussed at the U.N.
-Security Council, he said.
+Security Council, he added.

-In a speech at the debate, he said millions of people had been killed in Nazi concentration camps during World War Two.
+In a speech at the Geneva debate, he noted that millions of people had been slaughtered in Nazi concentration camps during World War Two.

-"And 60 years later, at this moment in North Korea, hundreds of thousands of political prisoners are waiting for their death," he said.
+"And 60 years later, at this moment in North Korea, hundreds of thousands of political prisoners are waiting for their death," he said, adding that the report could not be "thrown away like a used tissue and forgotten".

 U.S. Ambassador Robert King, the U.S. envoy on North Korean human rights issues, said pressure on Pyongyang would go on even if China blocked a U.N.
 Security Council resolution.